noorulhudaajmal/Data-Analysis/Call-Center-Data-Analysis/Calls-Data-Analysis/README.md

 - Line plot showing the cumulative total records per month for the selected years.
 - Matrix view of the data, displaying the count of records per month and year.

-The analysis includes filters for Crime nature and Year.
+The analysis includes filters for Report type and Year.
 Hence, the visualizations will update based on your selections.

 ## DASHBOARD SNAPSHOT
 ![view](view.png)